-We will explain the differences between these three closely related technologies that can be used in the architecture, engineering and construction sector
+We will explain the differences between these three closely related technologies that can be used in the architecture, engineering and construction industry

-At BIMserver.center, an open global platform for collaboration in the cloud for architecture, engineering and construction projects using open standard formats, we have also supported the development of these disruptive technologies in order to offer our users and clients the best tools for carrying out their construction projects with greater security and efficiency.
+At BIMserver.center, an open global platform for collaboration in the cloud for architecture, engineering and construction projects using open standard formats, we are also committed to the development of these disruptive technologies in order to offer our users and clients the best tools so that they can carry out their construction projects more safely and efficiently.

-Therefore, and being aware that there are still some doubts about the differences between Augmented, Virtual and Mixed Realities, we are going to briefly explain the features of each of them and their differences.
+Therefore, although we are aware that there are still some doubts about the differences between augmented reality, virtual reality and mixed realities, we are going to briefly explain the features of each of them along with their differences.

-Virtual Reality is the technology that allows us to replace our environment with another digitally generated one.
-To be able to create this new environment, Virtual Reality usually needs virtual reality glasses in order to be able to transport us to a new place and live all kinds of experiences that happen as if in real life.
-This technology is used to create worlds, environments and realities independent of the external world with which we can interact.
+Virtual reality is the technology that allows us to replace our environment with a digitally generated one.
+In order to create this new environment, virtual reality usually requires virtual reality glasses to be able to transport us to a new place and live all kinds of experiences that happen as if they were real life.
+This technology is used to create worlds, environments and realities that are completely different from the outside world with which we can interact.

-Augmented Reality is the technology that allows us to superimpose layers of information onto the physical world in which we live.
-The main difference with VR is that it does not create a new environment independent of reality, but rather it creates virtual content that is applied to the real world.
-To use Augmented Reality, all that is needed is a smart phone with a camera or a tablet and an AR application.
-Applied to the construction sector, Augmented Reality offers a series of benefits, such as improving communication between agents, speeding up processes, saving costs, reducing errors and improving productivity.
+Augmented reality is the technology that allows us to superimpose layers of information onto the physical world in which we live.
+The main difference compared to virtual reality is that it does not create a new environment independent of reality, but instead it creates virtual content that is applied to the real world.
+To use augmented reality, all it takes is a smartphone with a camera or a tablet and an augmented reality application.
+Applied to the construction sector, augmented reality offers a series of benefits, such as improving communication between construction professionals, speeding up processes, saving costs, reducing errors and improving productivity.

-On the other hand, Mixed Reality is a more complex technology than the previous two and can be defined as a hybrid between Augmented Reality and Virtual Reality.
-Specifically, in Mixed Reality the physical world is merged with the digital world.
-To do this, it offers the user a virtual world that has been recreated over the real world, which allows us to interact with the former without completely escaping from the latter.
+On the other hand, mixed reality is a more complex technology than the previous two and can be defined as a hybrid between augmented reality and virtual reality.
+More specifically, in mixed reality, the physical world is merged with the digital world.
+To do this, it offers users a virtual world that has been recreated over the real world, which allows us to interact with the former without completely escaping from the latter.
 For example, any virtual object placed in a physical environment will receive information about the physical space and its context, which means that factors such as lighting have an influence on our perception of virtual objects.